vmware-archive/concourse-pipeline-samples/pipelines/pcf/pks/configure-pks-cluster/README.md

 # Create a PKS cluster

-This sample pipeline creates a PKS cluster on a PCF+PKS environment using the `pks` CLI.
+This sample pipeline implements jobs to create and delete a PKS cluster on a PCF+PKS environment using the `pks` CLI.

 ## How to use this pipeline